Austin Domestic Violence Attorney

 Our client was involved in a domestic altercation that resulted in one of the parties sustaining a very serious life -altering injury that required serious medical intervention.
 We took the case and approached our defense with heavy strong willed negotiations with the State.

-Domestic Assault Texas
+Domestic Assault Charges in Texas

 A domestic/family violence assault occurs when a person:

-- intentionally, knowingly or recklessly causes bodily injury to another person
+- Intentionally, knowingly, or recklessly causes bodily injury to another person

-- intentionally or knowingly threatens another person with imminent bodily injury; or
+- Intentionally or knowingly threatens another person with imminent bodily injury; or

-- intentionally or knowingly causes physical contact with another that the offender knows or reasonably should know the complainant will find provocative or offensive.
+- Intentionally or knowingly causes physical contact with another that the offender knows or reasonably should know the complainant will find provocative or offensive.

 What Makes Us Better